-MIKE PRATT

-A native of Dayton, Ohio, Mike Pratt attended the University of Kentucky where he was a threeyear letter winner under legendary coach Adolph Rupp from 1967 through 1970.
+MIKE PRATT A native of Dayton, Ohio, Mike Pratt attended the University of Kentucky where he was a three-year letter winner under legendary coach Adolph Rupp from 1967 through 1970.
 Following his career with the Wildcats, he was selected in the 1970 ABA draft by the Kentucky Colonels, where he played two seasons.
 Following his playing days, Pratt became an assistant coach under Lee Rose at UNC Charlotte, helping the 49ers to reach the 1977 NCAA Final Four.
 After Rose accepted the head coaching job at Purdue following the 1977 to 1978 season, Pratt was chosen as his successor.
 Pratt coached the 49ers for four seasons, compiling a record of 55-52.
 Pratt now does analysis on radio broadcasts of UK basketball games.
-In 2009, he was inducted into the University of Kentucky Athletics Hall of Fame.
+He was inducted into the University of Kentucky Athletics Hall of Fame in 2009 and was elected to Kentucky Athletic Hall of Fame in 2010.